 Sullivan Love asked for clarification about whether Rocky Mountain Power ultimately had to make an agreement with every property owner whose property was impacted.

 Bryce Armstrong explained that two different issues were being discussed.
 He stated that the conditional use process involved owner consent to file a conditional use application, while obtaining right-of-way was a separate process.
 He said the current procedural challenge was the requirement that 220 property owners consent or sign the application before the conditional use application could proceed.
-He also clarified that a conditional use process was not a public hearing and that the commission’s action that night was only a recommendation to the County Commission.
+He also clarified that a conditional use process was not a public hearing and that the planning commission’s action this night was only a recommendation to the County Commission.
 He explained that the County Commission could follow the recommendation, choose a different action, or send the issue back.

 Sullivan Love stated that although obtaining every signature was burdensome, Rocky Mountain Power would have to contact affected property owners eventually anyway.
 He noted that the process had already been discussed for nearly a year, while some property owners said they had not been contacted, and he suggested the company should begin that contact process.

 Bryce Armstrong explained that Rocky Mountain Power would want a defined corridor before knowing which properties were involved in acquisition.
-He stated that even if the project remained a conditional use, owner consent for land use permits would still be required later.
+He stated that even if the project remained a conditional use, owner consent for land use or building permits would still be required later.

 Cameron Sabin clarified that when planning a line, the company first worked to determine the location, which identified who might be affected.
 Historically, under the conditional use permit process, the company would first bring a proposed route to staff, and the route might be adjusted based on county requirements.
 He explained that agreements with landowners happened much later, after the impacted properties were identified, and involved negotiating easements or acquisition under a separate statutory process.
 He stated that on the Gateway South project, about 95 or 96 percent of landowners reached an agreement through that process.
 He emphasized that this acquisition process was separate from permitting and route identification.